threefoldtecharchive/rivine/extensions/readme.md

 * `NewPlugin()` creates a new plugin and registers the transaction types.
 * `Close()` closes the plugin when the consensus is closed.
 This should the `unregisterCallback` and `p.storage.close()`.

-## Example usage of minting plugin

-How to use the minting plugin can be found [/extensions/minting/readme.md](/extensions/minting/readme.md).